SAISD Band Member of the Week

 It’s time to announce this week’s SAISD Band Member of the Week.

-Logan is part of the loading crew and helps with loading equipment when leaving for a game or a show.
-He has never missed a rehearsal and leads the Lake View Chieftain Band through warmup exercises each morning.
-Logan is a talented musician who does very well academically and recently made the region jazz band on drum set.
+“Michael is a great member of the Mighty Bobcat marching band.
+Michael does a great job leading the trombone section and is an outstanding musician, he’s also playing a feature solo in this year’s marching show,” Central High School Mighty Bobcat Band Director Jason Jones said.
+“Michael also plays guitar in the jazz band and has great interest and skill in musical composition.”

+“Don’t beat yourself so much over the little things, but still hold yourself accountable for them.
+I would say works towards them, fixing them and don’t actually beat yourself up over them.
+That’s what I did a lot my freshman and sophomore years.
+We had different leadership back then and was completely different than what we have now.
+It’s more positive now, it’s amazing,” Estrada said.

-Congratulations Logan on winning this week’s SAISD Band Member of the Week.
+Congratulations Michael on winning this week’s SAISD Band Member of the Week.